Lineup: Experience and confusion

 The team captain has to be in your starting lineup.
 If you haven't appointed a team captain, the players will choose a captain they think will do a good job.

-Cup and qualifier matches can end in a penalty shoot-out if there is still a draw after extra time.
-Each team will at least shoot five penalties each.
+Cup and qualifier matches can end in a penalty shoot-out if the scores are still level after extra time.
 You choose your penalty takers through a sub-page to the order form.

 When choosing the order please remember that nothing is more nerve-wracking than a penalty contest, and at every penalty (not during regular match time, though) a test of the shooter's experience is made.